Pediatric Bone Marrow Transplant in Sheba Medical Center

 Allogenic transplants are performed with donor tissue from a genetically suitable family member.
 These are performed to treat conditions such as leukemia, metabolic diseases, immunodeficiencies, and other hematologic issues.
 In the event that a family member is not a full match, cutting edge techniques like T-cell depletion and CD34 positive selection are employed.

-If no suitable related donor exists, stem cells from the National Marrow Donor Program may be used.
+If no suitable related donor exists, cells from the National Marrow Donor Program may be used.
 Sheba Medical Center is a full member of this program.
 Furthermore, we utilize a cutting edge human leukocyte antigen (HLA) laboratory to assist in the search for donors.

 The HLA laboratory can conduct high-resolution DNA testing and, along with our molecular laboratory, greatly aids in bone marrow evaluation for suitability.